bbauska/UC-Davis-JS-Basics/readme.md

 <p align="center" width="100%">
 <img src="./images/image034.png?raw=true"
   style="width:40%"
-  alt="Skills needed for success with JavaScript." />
+  title="1.05 Skills needed for success with JavaScript" alt="1.05 Skills needed for success with JavaScript." />
 </p>

 <p>Let&apos;s talk about some of the skills you need in order to be successful learning